ryannguyen94/CUDA_project/README.md

-The code for this project is created based on the donkeycar open-source project. https://github.com/wroscoe/donkey/
+The code for this project is created based on the donkeycar open-source library. https://github.com/wroscoe/donkey/

 This repo includes the code that lives on the raspberry pi which uses the trained CNN model from the PC to drive the car.